 If you’re working on a deal that hasn’t been inked yet, assign someone to figure out what’s different about the company you’re acquiring.
 What’s important to them and how do they work?
 What can you do to ease those possible pain points asap?

-“When we were acquiring Jira Align, we brought their leadership team together with their peers at Atlassian for a joint leadership kickoff and strategy session at Summit,” says Christine Amiry, Head of M&A Strategic Operations at Atlassian.
+“When we were acquiring AgileCraft, we brought their leadership team together with their peers at Atlassian for a joint leadership kickoff and strategy session prior to Summit,” says Christina Amiry, Head of M&A Strategic Operations at Atlassian.
 “We used that week to learn about each other, gain a common understanding of each other’s businesses, how we run our teams, and what we do and why we do it.
 It was a great catalyst for moving forward.”

 If you’re already beyond this stage in an M&A, tuck this thought in your back pocket for the next one.